aws-samples/aws-eda-slurm-cluster/docs/config.md

 we only put 1 instance type in each compute resource.
 This limits you to a total of 50 instance types per cluster.
 If you need more instance types than that, then you will need to create multiple clusters.
-If you configure both on-demand and spot instances, then the limit is effectively 25 instance types because 2 compute resources will be created for each instance type.
+If you configure both on-demand and spot for each instance type, then the limit is effectively 25 instance types because 2 compute resources will be created for each instance type.

 If you configure more than 50 instance types then the installer will fail with an error.
 You will then need to modify your configuration to either include fewer instance types or exclude instance types from the configuration.

-If no Include and Exclude parameters are specified then default EDA instance types will be configured.
+If no Include and Exclude parameters are specified then default EDA instance types will be configured with both On-Demand and Spot Instances configured..
 The defaults will include the latest generation instance families in the c, m, r, x, and u families.
 Older instance families are excluded.
 Metal instance types are also excluded.